singer-io/tap-freshdesk/README.md

     Create a JSON file called `config.json` containing the api token you just found and the subdomain to your Freshdesk account.
 The subdomain will take the format `subdomain.freshdesk.com`.
+    The `request_timeout` is an optional parameter to set the timeout for requests.
+Default: 300 seconds

     ```json
     {
       "api_key": "your-api-token",
       "domain": "subdomain",
+      "request_timeout": 100,
       "start_date": "2017-01-17T20:32:05Z"
     }
     ```